 I am broadly interested in intrastate conflict dynamics and peace processes, including how multi-party conflict influences government strategy, the bargaining power of insurgent groups, and civilian perceptions of state legitimacy.
 Please read below for information about my current book project, as well as other works in progress.

-My dissertation looks at exclusive “peace” agreements—those agreements governments make with a subset of the rebel groups they are fighting—and I argue that these agreements function as a part of states’ counterinsurgency strategy.
-I argue that these agreements serve two different counterinsurgency purposes.
+My dissertation looks at exclusive “peace” agreements—those agreements governments that exclude at least one warring party in the conflict—and I argue that these agreements function as a part of states’ counterinsurgency strategy.
+These agreements serve two different counterinsurgency purposes.
 First, they build fighting capacity: governments make these agreements with some rebel groups to consolidate the number of fronts they are fighting on as well as to ally with these rebel groups to fight other rebel groups.
 The government's goals thus affect the institutional design of these exclusive agreements, which are more like to allow rebel groups to retain their weapons and organization rather than to try to disarm and demobilize.
 Second, governments use exclusive agreements as a hearts and minds-approach to address grievances in the civilian population.
 If specific ethnic groups, from which rebels recruit and receive operational support, learn that the government is actually treating them favorably by giving them political-economic power-sharing concessions in a negotiated settlement this can help drain away the support from rebels that remain outside the agreement.
 I am also currently fielding an experiment in the Mindanao region of the Philippines to test this second mechanism.

 I have adopted a mixed-methods approach to testing this theory.
 I have collected original data on the variation in programs for integrating ex-combatants into the national military and conducted an in-depth case study of counterinsurgency in the Philippines.